TreacherousDev/Treacherous/README.md

 # Introduction to Tree Automata
 A tree automaton is a computational model used in computer science and mathematics to process and analyze tree-like structures.

 Formally, a tree automaton comprises a set of states, a transition function, and acceptance criteria.
 These automata traverse a tree structure in a top-down manner, moving from node to node based on the transition function and changing states accordingly.
-At each step, the automaton reads the current node's label and transitions between states according to the rules defined in the transition function.
+At each step, the automaton reads the current node's label and transitions to available states according to the rules defined in the transition function.

 Example:
 ```